-- Theory of optimal filtering can be formulated in many ways: - Least squares optimization framework ⇒ hard to extend recursive estimation beyond linear models, uncertainties cannot be modeled. - Maximum likelihood framework ⇒ the theoretical basis of dynamic models is somewhat heuristic, uncertainties cannot be modeled. - Bayesian framework ⇒ theory is quite complete, but the computational complexity can be unbounded. - Other approaches ⇒ typically applicable to restricted special cases. - For practical "engineering" reasons, Bayesian approach is used here (because it works!). - Kalman filter (1960) was originally derived in least squares framework - Non-linear filtering theory has been Bayesian from the beginning (about 1964).
+- Theory of optimal filtering can be formulated in many ways: - Least squares optimization framework ⇒ hard to extend recursive estimation beyond linear models, uncertainties cannot be modeled. - Maximum likelihood framework ⇒ the theoretical basis of dynamic models is somewhat heuristic, uncertainties cannot be modeled. - Bayesian framework ⇒ theory is quite complete, but the computational complexity can be unbounded. - For practical "engineering" reasons, Bayesian approach is used here (because it works!). - Kalman filter (1960) was originally derived in least squares framework - Non-linear filtering theory has been Bayesian from the beginning (about 1964).